-- Many people think of the word gesture as something the body does to help express an emotion. - how those decisions express something. - movements, this is often why her work is compared to natural forms. - create a different gesture in the work.
+- Many people think of the word gesture as something the body does to help express an emotion. - In art, gesture means something similar, it refers to the actions and decisions that the artist has made, and how those decisions express something. - Tara Donovan uses bodily gestures in her work, allowing the materials to create organic curves and movements, this is often why her work is compared to natural forms. - There are an infinite amount of gestures that can be put into a sculpture.
+These are often associated with action verbs.
+For example, when an artist tears, bends, folds, cuts or crumples a material, each action will create a different gesture in the work.
 This affects how the sculpture is viewed and interpreted. - What gestures will you create in your sculptures?